Skip to main content

 How we score vulnerability complexity

 128 CVE samples ranked by how many of the 15 agents fix them.
-Floor samples: every agent passes.
-Ceiling samples: no agent passes.
-The spread between floor and ceiling tells you how much headroom AI patching has left.
+Easy samples: most agents pass.
+Floor samples: no agent passes.
+The spread between easy and floor tells you how much headroom AI patching has left.

 Difficulty is determined by how many agents succeed on a given bug.
-If all 13 agents fix a bug, it is easy.
-If zero agents fix it, it is impossible.
+If most agents fix a bug, it is easy.
+If zero agents fix it, it is a floor sample — beyond current AI capability.
+Ceiling samples sit just above the floor: near-zero pass rate, with rare successes.
 This is objective and data-driven, not a subjective guess.
-It reveals which vulnerability types agents handle well and which ones defeat all approaches.

 [KEY INSIGHT]